Cell phone videos give new view of Dillard High School brawl that injured 2 officers

 Riley went to juvenile court Tuesday afternoon and is currently on home detention.

-The suspension process has started for the student, but the judge ordered her to stay away from the school even after her suspension is lifted.
+Her suspension is pending, but the judge ordered her to stay away from the school.

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.